-Human beings cannot work always and that’s where chatbots play an important role.
-You must always include a chatbot for personalized web interactions backed by real technical support and salespeople as needed.
+Human beings cannot always work, and that’s where chatbots play an important role.
+You must always include a chatbot for personalized web interactions backed by real technical support and salespeople, as needed.
 In all probability, your conversation would be higher with them than without them.

-Website redesign is a complex project and it involves multiple teams and decision makers.
-Unless you have all skillsets available internally it is worth looking out and working with web design agencies.
-They bring in fresh perspective and cross industry references which cannot be found internally.
-Having said that not all agencies are great.
+Website redesign is a complex project, and it involves multiple teams and decision-makers.
+Unless you have all skillsets available internally, it is worth looking out and working with web design agencies.
+They bring in fresh perspectives and cross-industry references, which cannot be found internally.
+Having said that, not all agencies are great.

-Quick Pro tip: Cost is the last thing you should look at 😊
+Quick pro tip: Cost is the last thing you should look at.

-Limit Gating of your website Content
+Limit Gating of Your Website Content

 Website Redesign Checklist